amartner/amartner.github.io/index.md

 ---

 <p align="justify">
-I am a fifth-year Economics Ph.D. student at UCLA.
+I am a Ph.D. student in economics at UCLA.
+I will be on the job market during the 2025-26 academic year.
 My research interests are in Macroeconomics and Industrial Organization with a focus on Production Networks.
 </p>

 ## Working Papers